18F/join.tts.gsa.gov/pages/positions/contact-center-optimization-specialist.md

 ### {{ page.role_name }} - GS-{{ page.gs_level }}

-We are looking for an Contact Center Optimization Specialist to join the Technology Transformation Service (TTS) as part of the IT Modernization Centers of Excellence (COE)  to help develop and improve the capabilities and services of our partner agencies.
+We are looking for a Contact Center Optimization Specialist to join the Technology Transformation Service (TTS) as part of the IT Modernization Centers of Excellence (COE)  to help develop and improve the capabilities and services of our partner agencies.

-As an expert contact center solutions architect well versed in multi-channel technologies and platforms, you will collaborate with agency partners to design, plan, and deliver on key contact center and customer experience modernization strategies that will drive optimizations and improvements in the security, agility, responsiveness, and efficiency of the agency’s IT infrastructure and customer experience services.
+As an expert contact center solutions architect well versed in multi-channel and/or omnichannel technologies, platforms and contact center operations.
+You will collaborate with agency partners to design, plan, and deliver on key contact center and customer experience modernization strategies that will drive optimizations and improvements in the security, agility, responsiveness, and efficiency of the agency’s IT infrastructure and customer experience services/operations.

 ## Key Objectives

 ### Key objective #1: You will help federal agencies develop and execute contact center and customer experience modernization strategies incorporating leading technology and best practices to ensure solutions can meet their current and future needs in an efficient, sustainable, agile, and adaptable manner.
 - Architect an enterprise-level customer experience technology solution using user story definition, holistic journey mapping, data modeling while also incorporating standard operating procedures and best-practice methodologies
+- Ability to collect and analyze current contact center operations, data and reports to develop future-state recommendations for optimization and transformation
 - Develop and maintain strategic application technology portfolios, roadmaps, and reference architectures to support or drive solution development or product selection
 - Partner with agency program leads to drive alignment and integration of new contact center technology and integration with other third-party or internal applications
+- Incorporate knowledge management and customer relationship management systems best practices to improve the agent experience and the agency’s overall customer experience
 - Implement intelligent system solutions to leverage robotic process automation (RPA) & artificial intelligence (AI) to help anticipate user needs, augment conversations and automate routine tasks
 - Interface with agency data and security teams to address gaps and risks and assist in the overall design and build of security features
 - Develop and track performance metrics, customer feedback, quality assurance and other KPI’s

 ### Key objective #2: You will promote the adoption of modern technology practices through teaching, coaching, and knowledge sharing.
-- Practice and enthusiastically share agile methodologies throughout all stages of the project lifecycle
+- Practice and enthusiastically share project management and agile methodologies throughout all stages of the project lifecycle
 - Deliver educational workshops to accelerate learning and adoption of agile principles and practices
-- Inspire honesty and integrity through open communication and liberal knowledge sharing across a multi-disciplinary teams
+- Inspire honesty and integrity through open communication and liberal knowledge sharing across multi-disciplinary teams.
-- Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned
+- Create compelling case studies on how users are benefiting from the program, providing a special focus on lessons learned.
-- Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government
+- Capture specific capabilities (e.g. strategies, roadmaps, playbooks) to document good practices across government.

 ### Key objective #3: Practice an exceptional level of customer service with all partners, providing a unique, tailored experience.
-- Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they are
+- Explain product or services to people who have varying levels of technical knowledge — always meet the agency partner where they’re at
 - Empathetically guide our agency partners through the bureaucracy of the sometimes long and arduous compliance and security processes
 - Skillfully map specific inquiries to product capabilities, identifying the product that best meets the agency partner’s needs
 - Serve as a liaison between the stakeholders and the project teams, delivering feedback to the team, enabling them to make necessary changes to product performance or presentation
 - Support a safe, inclusive workplace and a positive team culture where all team members value diversity and individual differences

 {% if page.state != 'upcoming' %}